-Whilst on the subject of streetfighting/ self-defence if you want to be an expert fighter, please go and find a martial arts expert.
-The bag alone will not provide you with adequate defence skills and/or fight experience!!!
+Whilst on the subject of streetfighting/self-defense if you want to be an expert fighter, please go and find a martial arts expert.
+The bag alone will not provide you with adequate defense skills and/or fight experience!!!

 7. Improved body shape

 Bag work is an excellent workout for stripping down fat and developing lean muscle.
 Bag work is especially good for fat loss if combined with other exercises, skipping, TRX, kettlebells etc. Incorporating it into your weekly workouts will enable you to drop weight rapidly.
 Stick to the rounds and try to keep the rest periods relatively low to ensure you maximise your gains.